congtrang45/Flight-Simulator/README.md

 # FLIGHT SIMULATOR
   This is the final project of the Embedded Systems course.
 The project simulates an airplane cockpit on the Google Earth application using the tilt angles of the MPU6050 sensor.
+  Programming on Raspberry Pi Zero 2W using I2C and UART Protocol
 ## Demo
 Link Youtube: https://youtu.be/RT9tjAn6bP0
 ## Definition of Pitch and Roll angles